proofzero/rollupid/docs/content/en/docs/references/js.md

 #### kubelt.autenticate(core)

-Use `kubelt.authenticate(wallet)` to perform a zero-knowledge proof to authenticate against the Kubelt peer-to-peer network.
+Use `kubelt.authenticate(wallet?)` to perform a zero-knowledge proof to authenticate against the Kubelt peer-to-peer network.

 The authentication method will request a nonce from the selected core, as indicated by their wallet object, for the client to sign and return.
 In doing so, the selected core will validate the proof and issue a signed JWT token representing the user's authoirzation to and identity to the core for subsequent requests.